-By Carl Whitehill – In my 10 years in Gettysburg, I’ve met some amazing folks – visitors, locals and Civil War experts alike – that astound me with their depth of knowledge about the Gettysburg National Military Park.
+By Carl Whitehill – In my several years in Gettysburg, I’ve met some amazing folks – visitors, locals and Civil War experts alike – that astound me with their depth of knowledge about the Gettysburg National Military Park.
 I’ve even picked up an amazing amount of information in my travels around this great town and yet pick up new stories, new insight about this turning point in American history each time I take a tour or sit down and talk with a knowledgeable and passionate history buff.
 At the same time, it’s all-too-often that we drive through the battlefield, eyes gazed out over the horizon, with little attention to what’s right in front of us.

 We’ll start with probably the easiest, yet most heart-warming story.
 The monument to the 11th Pennsylvania Volunteers stands in a row of Union monuments on Doubleday Avenue on Oak Ridge.
 It peacefully looks out over the field of the first day’s fighting.